fserb/bkc/pages/bouncing/bouncing.md

 We want the particles to rotate, so we set an initial `angle` and a angular velocity `rot`.
 We copy the color from the control point, and set its lifetime to $[0, 1]$ seconds.
-Since we are going to reuse our `bounce()` function for particle collision, we need a radius, but since the particle will change size over time, we will calculate this later.
+Because we are going to reuse our `bounce()` function for particle collision, we need to specify a radius.
+But since the particle will change size over time, we will calculate this later.

 ```op:+newparticle+7
     angle: Math.TAU * Math.random(),